king44444/walking-step-tracker-app/README.md

 ## Author / Contact

 Repository maintained by the project owner.
-Add an author name or contact info in this README if desired.